 -- Retreat Notes

-A busy Day for saints, but one well worth our time.
-I do not often recall multiple saints but these three show the diversity and unity of the Church through out time and place.
+A busy Day for saints (as are most days), but ones well worth our time.
+I do not often recall multiple saints but these three show the diversity and unity of the Church throughout time and place.
 Each was a monastic, showing the rich monastic tradition within and the importance of that tradition to the Church and how it is rarely running away from the world, as the world so often views it.

 Each also approached the world and the needs of the Church (and World) differently.
 Each dedicated themselves to the improvement and betterment of others, each on different scales.
 Gregory, caught amidst the turmoil of the politics of his time sought reform of both Church and king.
 Bede focused on a true education of those around him to remove ignorance and superstition and encourage veneration and holiness and stability amidst chaos.
 Mary cultivated her personal interior garden and that of her sisters to the salvation of the world amid the fracturing of the Church.